DanielChee/harmonize/README.md

 ## 📝 Development Notes

-See `CLAUDE.md` for detailed development guide and phase tracking.
+For development guides and implementation details, refer to the project documentation.